-Katrina is a Councillor of Cranbrook School and Chair of Cranbrook Foundation.
+Katrina is a Vice-President/Councillor of Cranbrook School and Chair of Cranbrook Foundation.
 She is a non-executive director of The Starlight Children's Foundation Australia, Osteoporosis Australia and a number of KWM related entities.
 She is a graduate of the Australian Institute of Company Directors and is on the Advisory Board of Media Diversity Australia.

 Show moreShow less

 Katrina is a strategic litigator with a winning track record in disputes - she has successfully acted on a number of landmark Australian cases including:

 - Reckitt Benckiser v Procter & Gamble Australia FCA 378: successful defence of an interlocutory injunction against Procter & Gamble's comparative advertising case for Fairy Platinum.